patcon/matterbridge-autoconfig/README.md

 merged into Matterbridge.
 Unimplemented features are notes with an asterisk*.<.sup>

+## :love_letter: The Dream

+Imagine that you're a member of an international Slack team, and there's a channel called `#rad-project`.
+In this channel, people are speaking Japanese, but you only speak English.

+Well, this sucks, right?
+No problem!

+Just create a new channel called `#rad-project-en` (with added [language code][iso638-1]), and jump in!
+You'll be joined by a bot who will relay and translate all non-English messages into your language.
+You English responses will be relayed _untranslated_ back to `#rad-project`.
+If your new Japanese friends don't speak English, and want to know what you're saying, just have them create `#rad-project-ja`, where all non-Japansese messages will be translated for them.

-## Features
+## :sparkles: Features

 - Supports: Slack
 - Creates translation gateways\* based on language-code suffix
 - Forces Matterbridge config reload when remote config\* changes

-## Usage
+## :electric_plug: Usage

-Once you've got this app running and configured:
+Once you've got this app running and configured, here's how it works:

 - Add a two-letter language suffix to a channel will set the locale of that channel.
 This will allow Matterbridge to translate incoming